docker/docs/datacenter/dtr/2.1/guides/monitor-troubleshoot/troubleshoot.md

 ---
+description: Learn how to troubleshoot your DTR installation.
+keywords: docker, registry, monitor, troubleshoot
 title: Troubleshoot Docker Trusted Registry
-description: Learn how to troubleshoot your DTR installation.
-keywords:
-- docker, registry, monitor, troubleshoot
 ---

 High availability in DTR depends on having overlay networking working in UCP.